 Table of Contents

-Chapter 1: Studies of the Impact of Brexit on UK agriculture
+1 Studies of the impact of Brexit on UK agriculture

-Chapter 3: Setting the Path for UK and Devolved Agriculture
+3 Setting the path for UK and devolved agriculture

-Chapter 6: Brexit and the Common Agricultural Policy: There and Back Again
+6 Brexit and the Common Agricultural Policy: there and back again

-Aleksandra Čavoški, Matt Bell, Ludivine Petetin, Irene Antonopoulos
+Aleksandra Čavoški, Matt Bell, Ludivine Petetin, and Irene Antonopoulos

-Irene Antonopoulos is a Lecturer in Law at Royal Holloway, University of London, UK.
+Irene Antonopoulos is Lecturer in Law at Royal Holloway, University of London, UK.

-Matt Bell is a Professor and Director of Agriculture at Hartpury University, UK.
+Matt Bell is Professor and Director of Agriculture at Hartpury University, UK.

-Aleksandra Čavoški is a Professor of Environmental Law at the University of Birmingham, UK.
+Aleksandra Cavoški is Professor of Environmental Law at the University of Birmingham, UK.

-Ludivine Petetin is a Senior Lecturer in Law at Cardiff University, UK.
+Ludivine Petetin is Senior Lecturer in Law at Cardiff University, UK.